History of Harry Potter in Timeline

 In 2018, Hogwarts Mystery, developed by Jam City, was released.

-November 2019: Harry Potter series listed among the most influential novels
+November 2019: Harry Potter series listed on BBC's list of 100 most influential novels

 In November 2019, the BBC listed the Harry Potter series on its list of the 100 most influential novels.

-2019: Harry Potter Series Lands on American Library Association's Top 10 Banned Book List
+2019: Series lands on American Library Association's Top 10 Banned Book List

-In 2019, the Harry Potter series landed on the American Library Association's Top 10 Banned Book List with claims it was anti-family, discussed magic and witchcraft, contained actual spells and curses, referenced the occult/Satanism, violence, and had characters who used "nefarious means" to attain goals, as well as conflicts with religious viewpoints.
+In 2019, the Harry Potter series landed on the American Library Associations' Top 10 Banned Book List due to claims of being anti-family, discussing magic and witchcraft, containing actual spells and curses, referencing the occult/Satanism, violence, and characters who used "nefarious means" to attain goals, as well as conflicts with religious viewpoints.

 April 2022: Release of Fantastic Beasts: The Secrets of Dumbledore